luehrsenheinrich/afb_instant_articles/CONTRIBUTING.md

 To test the plugin make a [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) between the `trunk` folder and the `wp-content/plugins/afb-instant-articles` folder on your local WordPress instance.

-Before you start to code start the grunt watcher with the terminal command `grunt watch`.
+Start the grunt watcher with the terminal command `grunt watch`.
 Grunt will make sure that the code will be compiled and copied to the trunk folder.

+Before committing execute the command `grunt deploy` to perform a clean deploy from the build to the trunk folder.